Gypsy (1962 film): Musical numbers

-"Together Wherever We Go" was deleted prior to the film's release, although it was included on the soundtrack album, and "You'll Never Get Away From Me" was abbreviated to a solo for Rose following the initial run.
-In the DVD release of the film, both numbers – taken from a 16-millimeter print of inferior quality – are included as bonus features.
+"Together Wherever We Go" was deleted before the film's release, but it was included on the soundtrack album, and "You'll Never Get Away from Me" was abbreviated to a solo for Rose following the initial run.
+In the DVD release of the film, both numbers, taken from a 16-millimeter print of inferior quality, are included as bonus features.

 Production

-Rosalind Russell and her husband, theatre producer Frederick Brisson, were hoping to do a straight dramatic version of the story based directly on the memoir by Gypsy Rose Lee, but the book was irrevocably tied up in the rights to the play.
-Coincidentally, Russell had just starred in the film version of the Leonard Spigelgass play A Majority of One at Warner Bros., which Brisson had produced, and all parties came together to make Gypsy, with Russell starring, LeRoy directing, and Spigelgass writing the highly faithful adaptation of the Arthur Laurents stage book.
+Rosalind Russell and her husband Frederick Brisson were hoping to do a straight dramatic version of the story based directly on the memoir by Gypsy Rose Lee, but the book was tied to the rights to the play.
+Coincidentally, Russell had starred in the film version of the Leonard Spigelgass play A Majority of One at Warner Bros., which Brisson had produced, and all parties came together to make Gypsy, with Russell starring, LeRoy directing, and Spigelgass writing the highly faithful adaptation of Arthur Laurents's stage book.

 Although Russell had starred and sung in the 1953 stage musical Wonderful Town and the 1955 film The Girl Rush, the Gypsy score was beyond her.
 Her own gravelly singing voice was artfully blended with that of contralto Lisa Kirk.
-Kirk's ability to mimic Russell's voice is showcased in the final number "Rose's Turn", which is a clever blend of both of their voices.
-Kirk's full vocal version was released on the original soundtrack, although it is not the version used in the finished film.
-In later years, Russell's original tryout vocals were rediscovered on scratchy acetate discs and included as bonus tracks on the CD reissue of the film's soundtrack.
+Kirk's ability to mimic Russell's voice is showcased in the final number "Rose's Turn".
+Kirk's full vocal version was released on the original soundtrack, but it is not the version used in the finished film.
+In later years, Russell's original vocals were rediscovered on scratchy acetate discs and included as bonus tracks on the CD reissue of the film's soundtrack.

 Marni Nixon had dubbed Natalie Wood's singing voice in West Side Story the previous year, but Wood did her own singing in Gypsy.
-While Wood recorded a separate version of "Little Lamb" for the soundtrack album, in the film she sang the song "live" on the set.
+While Wood recorded a separate version of "Little Lamb" for the soundtrack album, she sang the song in the film "live" on the set.
 Other songs performed live were "Mr. Goldstone, I Love You" and the reprise of "Small World", both sung by Russell (not Kirk).